+Our favorite cover crop for succession planting is buckwheat.
 Buckwheat is a short-season crop.
 It is ready to turn in or remove about a month after seeding!
 This makes it a great candidate for seeding in between other crops.
 We like to plant buckwheat after a spring crop and before a fall one.
 An example would be planting buckwheat after a pea crop is done in early July, then turning it into the earth in August.
-We could wait a month for the plant material to break down, and then seed spinach for the fall and early winter.
+Wait a month for the plant material to break down, and then seed spinach for the fall and early winter.
 Buckwheat produces flowers that draw beneficial insects too, so it is a great plant for supporting the heath of the garden.